 The following is a list of qualifications and performance expectations for program review:

 - Ability to attend annual training sessions at either the ILA annual conference or the Association of Literacy Educators and Researchers annual conference

-- Ability to make confidential reasoned, unbiased professional judgments about education programs based on their alignment with IRA standards
+- Ability to make confidential reasoned, unbiased professional judgments about education programs based on their alignment with the Standards 2010

 - Basic knowledge about interpretation of data, performance-based assessment, use of rating scales and rubrics, and analysis of written information